9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model - Handout.md

 The `+` operator is used to concatenate the different pieces of text together.
 Without the spaces, the sentence would be displayed as "My name isJohnDoe", which would be difficult to read.
 By including spaces between the words, the sentence becomes more human-readable, and the output becomes "My name is John Doe".

 ## Chew the Byte
-1. Substitute "John" and "Doe" for your first and last name.
+1. Substitute "Frodo" and "Baggins" for your first and last name.
-2. Construct 2 more sentences from its parts. e.g. concatenate "The quick brown fox" and "jumps over the lazy dog."
+2. Print out 2 more sentences that are randomly split.
+Here are some suggestions:
+	1. "Do.
+Or do not.
+There is no try."
+	2. "All we have to decide is what to do with the time that is given us."

 ## Variables